Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 - [ ] **M1000**: Plural names in parameters and model properties MUST only be used to represent collections.

-- [ ] **M1001**: :white_check_mark: Each operation *MUST* contain an OperationId of the form "RESOURCE_METHOD" a.k.a "NOUN_VERB", where "RESOURCE" represents the resource or object the operation addresses, and METHOD is a short name for the operation being performed "Get, Start, Delete, Create, List", etc.

 - [ ] **M1002**: If the NOUN in the OperationId "NOUN_VERB" matches with the name of the Model definition then the NOUN in the operationId *MUST* use the plural form of NOUN to avoid collision in the namespace.

-- [ ] **M1003**: List operations *MUST* be prefixed with "List" and *MUST NOT* be named as "GetXXXX" operations.

 - [ ] **M1004**: List operations *MUST* use consistent names and semantics.
 List operations *MUST* NOT use any other names.
 Consistent names and semantics are: